 - 1. If the method is a Java default method, then its provided implementation is used. - 2.
 If the method has a resource accessor method return type recognized by the Jakarta Data provider, then the method is implemented as a resource accessor method. - 3.
-If the method is annotated with a query annotation recognized by the Jakarta Data provider, such as @Query, then the method is implemented to execute the query specified by the query annotation. - 4.
+If the method is annotated with a query annotation recognized by the Jakarta Data provider, such as QQuery, then the method is implemented to execute the query specified by the query annotation. - 4.
 If the method is annotated with an automatic query annotation, such as @Find, or with a lifecycle annotation declaring the type of operation, for example, with @Insert, @Update, @Save, or @Delete, and the provider recognizes the annotation, then the annotation determines how the method is implemented, possibly with the help of other annotations present on the method parameters, for example, any @By annotations of the parameters. - 5.
-If the method is named according to the conventions of Query by Method Name, then the implementation follows the Query by Method Name pattern.
+If the method is named according to the conventions of Query by Method Name, then the method is implemented according to the Query by Method Name extension to this specification.